moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_environment.md

+---
+sidebar_position: 2
+---

-# Setting up an Environment
+# Advanced: Setting up an Environment

 MoLöwe projects are set up using a Jupyter Notebook file, called *MoLöwe Notebook*, and the options available on the MoLöwe platform.